kurapica/IGAS/Loop/README.md

 * Any handler return true will stop the calling operation, any handlers after it won't be called.

 It's not good to use the **EventHandler** directly, anytime access the object's **EventHandler**, the object will create the **EventHandler** when not existed.
-So, fire an event without any handlers will be a greate waste of memeory.
+So, fire an event without any handlers will be a greate waste of memory.
 There are two ways to do it :

-* Using **System.Reflector.FireObjectEvent**, for the previous example :
+* Using **System.Reflector.FireObjectEvent** API, for the previous example :

 		self:OnNameChanged(oldName, self.Name)